NisargBhavsar25/XTTSv2-Finetuning-for-New-Languages/Readme.md

 ### Step 1: Download Pre-trained Checkpoints

 Download the official XTTSv2 pre-trained model checkpoints.
 These will serve as the base for fine-tuning.
-The checkpoints will be saved in a `checkpoints/` directory[^1].
+The checkpoints will be saved in a `checkpoints/` directory.

 ```bash
 python -m scripts.preparation.download_checkpoint --output_path checkpoints/